Dopamine Levels In The Brain: Dopamine Deficiency

 Low dopamine levels can also be linked to several different mental, physical, and neurodegenerative health conditions, such as depression, restless leg syndrome, and Parkinson’s disease.
 People who live with lower dopamine levels may also be more susceptible to developing a substance use disorder

-Symptoms of low dopamine
+Symptoms of having a low level of dopamine

 Possible signs of a dopamine deficiency can vary depending on the cause of the deficiency for that specific person.
 For example, those who have low levels of dopamine connected to Parkinson’s disease may experience different symptoms than those whose low dopamine is linked to a mental health condition, like depression.

-Possible symptoms of low dopamine can include:
+Possible symptoms of a dopamine deficiency

 • Muscle cramps, aches, pains and stiffness